 6. Use Paid Ads to Test Your Audience

 Also, ask yourself, are people advertising on Google?
 If people are spending money to advertise on Google, or any other platform, then that niche is probably worth it, and there is definitely money to be made.

 Just as you did on marketplaces, researching on popular forums can give you a lot of light on the product you are about to sell in relation to your niches demands!
 Try Quora, Reddit, and so on.

 Clickbank is a tool commonly used for checking out the profitability of a niche!

 High gravity shows a product is very popular.
 Gravity is a unique measure for Clickbank; it shows affiliates who have sold at least one time over the last 7 days.
 If you register, you can do a search for merchants as well as products, hint: competition!

 Combining two niches opens up a whole new market for your product.
 More potential customers!
 For example, dog lovers, who happen to be also are regular hikers, and so, you can offer hiking garments for their dogs! or something like it.
 These niches will be way more specific and therefore focused.

 It’s time to pull it all together!
 Finding your niche is not enough; right after you ask yourself what is your niche?
 You need to ask again, is it profitable?
 Because if it is not, your business will just fail from the start.

 There are a few things you can do to find the perfect and profitable niche for your business!
-Research your keywords, research marketplaces, forums, use smart tools to help your search more efficiently, use Facebook audiences to understand the size of your niche, gather information on your competition, follow trends, test with ads, and voilá!
-A combination of these can get you to big profits!
+Research your keywords, research marketplaces, and forums, use smart tools to help your search more efficiently, use Facebook audiences to understand the size of your niche, gather information on your competition, follow trends, test with ads, and voilá!
+A combination of these can get you big profits!

 What are your thoughts on this?
 Was it helpful?
 Let us know in a comment below!